kyoml/www.kyoml/faq.markdown

 There is however a niche set of use cases where you might want to add your own flavors to a configuration file.
 Or perhaps provide developers a set of helpers within a markup language to set things up properly.
 Those are the times you should consider KyoML.

-It is still experimental at this stage,
+It is still experimental at this stage.

 ## Which text editors support KyoML syntax coloring ?